pbastowski/angular2-now/README.md

 ### ControllerAs
 The created components use ControllerAs syntax.
-So, when referring to properties or functions on the controller's "scope", make sure to prefix them with this in the controller and with the className, or the camel-cased selector name if different from the className, in the HTML templates.
+So, when referring to properties or functions on the controller's "scope", make sure to prefix them with `this` in the controller and with the `className`, or the camel-cased selector name if different from the className, in the HTML templates.

 **What if I want to use "vm" as the name of my controller?**